TNEI-Services/IPSA/docs/IscBranch.rst

    * - Integer
      - UdmCtrlUID
      - Gets the UDM control ID.
+   * - List[Float]
+     - RatingMVAs
+     - Ratings for all rating sets in MVA.
+   * - List[Float]
+     - RatingSendkAs
+     - Send ratings for all rating sets in kA.
+   * - List[Float]
+     - RatingReceivekAs
+     - Receive ratings for all rating sets in kA.
    * - String
      - PluginID
      - Plugin Name, empty string means no plugin is assigned.
+   * - String
+     - Comment
+     - Gets and sets the comments.

 IscBranch Class
 ----------------